l460289052/Orbitool/readme.md

 this part is for fitting peaks in 'Spectra&Peak fit' tab using 'mass list' button, or for calculating time series in 'Time series' tab.

+#### ppm

+2 peaks within setted ppm added to mass list will be merged into 1 single peak.

+eg. 100.00 and 100.0001 added to mass list with 1ppm will be a peak 100.00005

 #### Add

 you can add an item to mass list like those: